This workshop aims to introduce how to make a Java application fully observable with:

 To avoid storing unnecessary data in Tempo, we can sample the data in two ways:

-In this workshop, we will implement Tail Sampling.
+In this workshop, we will implement Tail Sampling, using the tail_sampling processor.

 ) as follows: